vogt4nick/recipes.vogt4nick.com/src/en/book/pasta/spaetzle.md

     ??? question "What kind of sieve do I need?"
         You can use a colander with large holes (like us) or you can use the back of a cheese grater like Chef John (see [video clip](http://www.youtube.com/watch?v=Lwn97mpBCu8&t=1m57s))

+    ??? question "What texture should the batter be.?"
+        One way you can tell [the] texture was perfect: the batter won't drip through until you push it with the spatula. ...if it drips before you push, add some flour so you don't have mush.[^1]

 !!! info "Store in refrigerator up to 72 hours."